A $11.6 billion problem: As COVID-19 drains budgets, U.S. cities could face bankruptcy

 Vallejo ultimately chose not to impose new employment contracts on most of its employees.

-That decision helped Vallejo avoid costly legal battles – but the city’s main expenditures, wages and pensions, remained largely unaltered.
+That decision helped Vallejo avoid costly legal battles–but the city’s main expenditures, wages, and pensions remained largely unaltered.
 The city emerged out of bankruptcy solvent but struggling.
 Filing for bankruptcy ended up costing Vallejo over $20 million in court and legal fees.

-Art, philanthropy and pension debts in Detroit
+Art, philanthropy, and pension debts in Detroit

 Vallejo’s bankruptcy foreshadowed an even more complex one in Detroit, where revenue decline and failed Wall Street bets left the city unable to balance its budget.